johanhedin/nanoca/doc/smartcard.md

     $ openssl req -noout -text -in /tmp/my_name.csr

-Now, create the certifiacte by signing the CSR:
+Now, create the certificate by signing the CSR in the CA:

     $ cd smartcard_ca
     $ nanoca sign /tmp/my_name.csr /tmp/my_name.crt

-You can look at the certificate with `openssl` with the `x509` command:
+You can inspect the newly created certificate with `openssl` with the `x509` command:

     $ openssl x509 -noout -text -in /tmp/my_name.crt